 We also examined mice deficient in D1R [46].
 The normalized activity wave form of D1R WT and D1R KO mice prior to any dietary intervention on Day -7 revealed strong nocturnal activity in D1R KO and control mice, with D1R KO mice showing slightly increased nocturnal activity compared to WT controls (Figure 2A--figure supplement).
 Summation of time of high activity behaviors in the 11 hr of dark yielded a median value of 93.5 minutes (min) for D1R WT mice (n=16) compared with a value of 173.8 min for D1R KO (n=19); this difference was statistically significant (P=0.045, Mann-Whitney Test).
 In comparison, activity values during the lights-on period were not significantly different (median values of 44.2 and 51.3 min were observed for D1R WT and KO, respectively; P=0.46) These results suggest that the D1R KO mice do not exhibit locomotor defects preventing nocturnal activity.

 When placed on a timed 60% CR feeding schedule with a ZT 8 mealtime, D1R WT mice showed notable increases in activity preceding scheduled mealtime by 14 days of CR while D1R KO mice showed only a small increase in activity (Figure 2B).
 On day 21 of CR, WT control mice exhibited a significant (P<0.05) increase in high activity compared to D1R KO mice in ZT 6 and 7 (Figure 2C).
 This was observed again on day 28, with WT mice showing a significantly higher (P<0.01) fraction of high activity in each hourly bin from ZT 5 to 7 (Figure 2D).
 Summation of the amount of normalized high activity in the 3 hr preceding scheduled meal access revealed that D1R KO mice had a stable and significant impairment in FAA (P<0.01 at day 14, P<0.001 at days 21 and 28) from day 14 of scheduled feeding onwards (Figure 2E).
 As expected, both D1R KO and WT mice with AL access to food showed very little normalized high activity behaviors in ZT 5-7 with the exception of day 7 when D1R WT control mice showed a small increase in activity relative to D1R KO mice (Figure 2F).
-We also plotted the median time (in seconds) of high activity in D1R KO and WT mice over the course of 28 day of CR and observed that D1R KO mice had reduced overall activity on a 60% CR diet after day 14 (figure 2 supplement).
+We also plotted the median time (in seconds) of high activity in D1R KO and WT mice over the course of 28 day of CR and observed that D1R KO mice had reduced overall activity on a 60% CR diet after day 14 (Figure 2 supplement 1).
+Data from individual mice, showing a range of FAA in D1R KO mice, are presented in Figure 2 supplement 2.

 To confirm these findings using conventional methods for long-term continuous recording of circadian activity rhythms in mice, D1R KO and WT mice were housed individually in plastic cages with horizontal running discs, within isolation cabinets with motion sensors and controlled lighting (LD 12:12, ~70 lux), temperature (22+2o C range) and humidity (50%).